-Applications for Fall 2020: If you are interested in applying, please reach out to a prospective mentor ASAP for prompt consideration.
-Final deadline: full application due May 1st; application reviews will begin February 1st.
+We will begin review of applications for a July 2022 start date on January 1st, 2022.
+If you are interested in applying, please reach out to a prospective mentor for prompt consideration.

 Cognitive Neuroscience of Communication — Connecticut: CNC-CT